BKinya/Android-FAQ/README.md

 ### How'd I stay updated with the latest trends, tools, and libraries in the Android development ecosystem?
 - Major conferences: Google I/O, Android Dev Summit, Kotlin Conf', Droidcon conferences across the world.
 Watch out for this.
 They sure will discuss related stuff.
-- Follow top Android Developers on Twitter, and LinkedIn: Harun Wangereka,Ian Lake, Chris Banes<<<Add to the list...
+- Follow top Android Developers on Twitter, and LinkedIn: <<<Add to the list...
 I have to put the ones who stand out for me>>>
 - Attend developer meetups.
 Android254 in Kenya.
 Meetups are a great place to learn and network
 - Listen to Android Podcasts: Android Developers Backstage, [Fragmented Podcast](https://fragmentedpodcast.com)
 - Subscribe to Android newsletters: Android Weekly, Kotlin weekly, effective android.